When using alcohol or drugs causes problems with your body, mind, and behavior, it's misuse.

 Some people think substance misuse is about a lack of willpower — that someone with a drug or alcohol problem simply doesn’t want to get better and could easily quit if they really tried.
 That couldn’t be further from the truth.
-Substance use disorders are far more complex and less forgiving than many people realize.
+Substance misuse is far more complex and less forgiving than many people realize.

 "Tweak" author Nic Sheff speaks about how his addiction changed his parents' lives.Close

 People use drugs and alcohol for many reasons.
 They may experiment or use just for fun, to relax, or to cope with emotions such as stress, depression, or anxiety.

-When drug or alcohol use turns from an occasional recreational activity into a habit that causes problems in a person’s day-to-day life, this progression may form into a substance use disorder.
+When drug or alcohol use changes from an occasional recreational activity and begins to cause problems in a person’s day-to-day life, this can constitute substance misuse.

 What kinds of problems?
 At home, in school, at work, or in relationships with the people we love, misuse may lead to:

 Whether you’re worried about a friend or family member or concerned about yourself, recognizing the signs of a drug or alcohol problem is an important first step toward recovery.

 Some people think substance misuse is about a lack of willpower — that someone with a drinking or drug problem simply doesn’t want to get better and could easily quit if they really tried.
 That couldn’t be further from the truth.
 Substance use disorders are far more complex and less forgiving than many people realize.
 They create a stronghold on our brains in several ways: